 Max Erik Tegmark is a Swedish-American physicist, cosmologist and machine learning researcher.
 He is a professor at the Massachusetts Institute of Technology and the president of the Future of Life Institute.
-He is also a scientific director at the Foundational Questions Institute, a supporter of the effective altruism movement, and has received research grants from Elon Musk to investigate existential risk from advanced artificial intelligence.
+He is also a scientific director at the Foundational Questions Institute and a supporter of the effective altruism movement.

 This paper list is powered by the following services:

 Max Tegmark is affiliated with the following schools: